 Yale Pathways to Science is free of charge.
-Once accepted, students can participate in programs through high school graduation.
-Inspiring the next generation of scientists is important to us, and we consider Pathways students as the youngest members of Yale's community of scientists.
+Once accepted, Pathways to Science Scholars can participate in programs through high school graduation.
+Inspiring the next generation of scientists is important to us, and we consider Pathways students the youngest members of Yale’s community of scientists.

 Eligibility and application information